LionWeb-io/lionweb-typescript/README.md

 - (optional) [PlantUML](https://plantuml.com/).
   An IDE plugin such as the one [for IntelliJ IDEA](https://plugins.jetbrains.com/plugin/7017-plantuml-integration) also does the trick.

-*Note* that development tends to be done with the latest Node.js and NPM versions.
+*Note* that development tends to be done against the latest LTS (or even more recent) versions of Node.js and NPM.

 ## Development